-Accounts receivable (including related parties)
+Accou nts receivable (inc cluding rela ng related parties)

-2023 2022
+2024 2023

-At January 1 (Reversal of) provision \$ 18,392 \$ 3,718
+At January 1 \$ 5,267 \$ 18,392

-for impairment loss (13,125) 14,674
+Reversal of impairment loss (4,100) ( 13,125)

-At December 31 \$ 5,267 \$ 18,392
+At December 31 \$ 1,167 \$ 5,267

-For the years ended December 31, 2023 and 2022, the impairment losses (gain on recovery of impairment) arising from customers' contracts are (\$13,125) and \$14,674, respectively.
+For the years ended December 31, 2024 and 2023, the impairment gain on recovery of impairment arising from customers' contracts are \$4,100 and \$13,125, respectively.

-- x.
-The Company's financial assets measured at amortized cost are restricted bank deposits.
-The credit risk rating has no significant abnormal situation and significant expected credit losses. - (c) Liquidity risk - Cash flow forecasting is performed in the operating entities of the Company and aggregated by Company treasury.
+x.
+The financial assets at amortised cost held by the Company are restricted bank deposits and time deposits with original investment period over three months.
+The credit risk rating has no significant abnormal situation.
+There are no significant expected credit losses.

+(c) Liquidity risk

+i.
+Cash flow forecasting is performed in the operating entities of the Company and aggregated by Company treasury.
 Company treasury monitors rolling forecasts of the Company's liquidity requirements to ensure it has sufficient cash to meet operational needs.